mdeevan/deploy-ML-model-to-cloud-with-fastapi/README.md

       ```

-- for DMV, S3 was used as storage medium
+- for DVC, S3 was used as storage medium

    Follow the details [here to setup aws credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
 ```